Student Activities for Emancipation Proclamation Include:

 ”That on the first day of January, in the year of our Lord one thousand eight hundred and sixty-three, all persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free."

-This quote can be found in the first few lines of the Emancipation Proclamation.
+This quote can be found in the first few lines.
 It is stating that on the first of January, 1863, all persons held as slaves in rebellious states are free from this point on.

 On this day, January 1st, 1863, anyone and everyone held as a slave in the rebelling states of the Confederacy are now free.
 Not just today, not just throughout the war, but forever.